jessepav/lacygoill-wiki-backup/vim/vim9.md

     $ vim -Nu NONE -S /tmp/foo.vim -S /tmp/bar.vim

-    from a script in current directory~
+    from a script in current directory˜

 ### in the *parent* directory of the current script?